9woods123/online_motion_planner/README.md

 **Online Motion Planner** is a trajectory planning framework that uses the A* algorithm to generate a 3d feasible motion trajectories for mobile robots.
 The planner performs online replanning whenever a potential collision is detected or the planning horizon is reached.

 This method is general-purpose and can be applied to various robotic platforms.
-We have applied it to torpedo-shaped AUVs in a 3D underwater environment, and the method has been peer-reviewed and published at **IROS 2025**.
+We have applied it to torpedo-shaped AUVs in a 3D underwater environment, and the method has been peer-reviewed and accepted at **IROS 2025**.

 If you find this work helpful, please consider citing: